 Find out which UK benefits you might be able to get while you’re abroad and how to claim them.

 Many income-related benefits such as Pension Credit and Housing Benefit can’t be paid if you’re abroad for more than 4 weeks.

 Driving in Kuwait

-f you’re applying to live in Kuwait (that is you have a residence permit – Civil ID), you should not drive unless you have a Kuwaiti driving licence.
+If you’re applying to live in Kuwait (that is you have a residence permit – Civil ID), you should not drive unless you have a Kuwaiti driving licence.
 In this case, you should apply for a Kuwaiti driving licence after you receive your residency permit.
 You may like to confirm eligibility requirements for a Kuwaiti driving licence with the nearest Kuwaiti Embassy before you arrive.
 Your eligibility to obtain a Kuwaiti licence may be affected by your residency or employment category, annual salary, degree certificate and time spent in Kuwait.
 Transferring your UK driving licence into a Kuwaiti one might be a possibility as well.
 Obtaining a driving licence for your spouse may be difficult or not possible.
 Please always check directly with the local Kuwait authorities for an updated list of requirements before proceeding.
 Visit our Notarial and Documentary services guide and follow the steps for Legalising UK issued documents.
-Once your DVLA licence has been notarised in the UK, legalised at the FCO, and attested at the Kuwaiti Embassy in London, you can take it to the Kuwaiti Ministry of Foreign Affairs for an attestation.
+Once your DVLA licence has been notarised in the UK, legalised at the FCDO, and attested at the Kuwaiti Embassy in London, you can take it to the Kuwaiti Ministry of Foreign Affairs for an attestation.
 Then, translate your licence to Arabic.
 Here is a list of Translation Offices for your convenience.
 Take your driving licence and translation along with any other required supporting documents to the Kuwaiti Traffic Directorate.
-A list of the required supporting documents, approval, and conditions are all provided by the Kuwait Traffic Directorate .
+A list of the required supporting documents, approval, and conditions are all provided by the Kuwait Traffic Directorate.